 - Promptly take appropriate actions to correct information if any public release is found to be incorrect.

-- Comply with all applicable international, national, state and local laws and regulations, and local codes of conduct.
+- Comply with all applicable international, national, state, and local laws and regulations.

-Enforcement of the Code is the responsibility of the Insights Association Standards Committee.
+Enforcement of the Code is the responsibility of the Insights Association Standards Committee (the “Committee”).
 Investigations into a Code violation may come as a result of a complaint that is filed or for any other reason deemed appropriate by the Insights Association.
 Investigations will include direct contact with the member involved in a Code violation complaint.

 Investigations that find a failure to abide by this Code may result in sanctions ranging from the issuance of a private written warning to public expulsion from the Insights Association.

 Compliance and enforcement deliberations are confidential and will not be disclosed to anyone other than those needing access to the information to enable them to formulate expert opinions.

 Any person, company, or organization affected by an alleged violation of the Code may file a complaint.
 Should the Committee be aware of circumstances where the risk of reputational damage to the profession warrants, the Committee may initiate its own investigation.
 The identity of anyone filing a complaint will be kept anonymous throughout the enforcement process.

 Complaints against a member may also be filed by contacting the Insights Association at firstname.lastname@example.org or (202) 800-2545.